 Every Hobie Eclipse board is master-crafted.
 The ACX construction – Advanced Composite Epoxy – gleams with a high gloss finish and beautiful graphics.
 Like all hand-crafted products, each board is unique.
 The differences from one to the next are small.
 We think of the variations as character and personality.
 Similar to a new sports car or one of Hobie’s high-performance Apex RAW 4R racing boards, the beauty of the Mirage Eclipse board will last longer with proper care.
 To preserve the high-gloss finish, avoid bumping into rocks, gravel, docks or other objects.

 If you've bought yourself a second hand Hobie kayak, and or had one delivered without the benefit of a proper introduction to it, we highly recommend you peruse the Quickstart videos listed in this article.
-Within you'll find quick start guides on the Hobie paddle series, Mirage pedal series, Pro Anglers, Islands and inflatable kayaks.
+Within you'll find informative quick start guides on the Hobie Mirage, Pro Angler, Island, Compass, paddle and inflatable kayak series.
+If you are buying a second hand Hobie pedal kayak, we also highly recommend that you learn everything you need to know about the Miragedrive as well

 Like all Hobie kayaks, the Adventure and Tandem Island sailing kayaks are hardy boats.
 As with any boat, however performance is always going to be optimal if the craft is in tip-top condition.
 A well maintained boat is also much less likely to suffer from inadvertant breakages and failure.
 Island trimaran pedal and sail powered kayaks require a bit more care and attention than the other models in Hobie's fleet due partly because of the added components and appendages, but also because they are often used in rougher conditions.
 And because Islands are often used in more challenging circumstances, the need for them to be in optimal operational condition is increased.